Lars Lagerbäck

-Lars Edvin "Lasse" Lagerbäck ([ˈlɑːʂ ˈlâsːɛ ˈlɑ̂ːɡɛ(r)ˌbɛk]; born 16 July 1948) is a Swedish football manager and former player, who is the technical director of the Iceland national football team.
+Lars Edvin "Lasse" Lagerbäck ([ˈlɑːʂ ˈlâsːɛ ˈlɑ̂ːɡɛ(r)ˌbɛk]; born 16 July 1948) is a Swedish football manager and former player.

 Lagerbäck has managed a number of national teams prior to his current position.
-He managed the Swedish national team from 1998 until 2009, leading Sweden to five consecutive tournaments.
-He resigned as manager in 2009, after Sweden's failure to qualify for the 2010 FIFA World Cup in South Africa.
+He managed the Sweden national team from 1998 until 2009, leading Sweden to five consecutive tournaments.
+He resigned as manager in 2009, after Sweden failed to qualify for the 2010 FIFA World Cup in South Africa.
 After a short stint as manager of Nigeria, he led Iceland to unprecedented success as they qualified for their first finals competition, UEFA Euro 2016, and reached the quarter-finals, beating England in the last 16.
 Apart from his coaching duties, Lagerbäck has in recent years been a pundit for Premier League and UEFA Champions League broadcasting on Swedish television.
 He currently holds the record for managing a team in the finals of the European Championships with four appearances.